redgy/squad_ciros/README.md

 -----------------

 Design Decisions:

-The menu uses a top navigation bar to easily navigate between the categories on the menu and the different languages that are available.
+This menu uses a top navigation bar to easily navigate between the categories on the menu and the different languages that are available.

-For the best practices to translate the menu, the language choices are placed in the top right of the display for ease of access.
+For the best practices to seamlessly switch to a different language, the language choices are placed in the top right of the display for ease of access.

-The menu inteface supports the right to left reading orientation of the Arabic language.

-Resx files are used for the fluid translation and localization of the menu items from one language to another.
+Based on the selection of the language, the resx files are used for the fluid translation and localization of the menu items from one language to another.

 The conversion rates are fetched in real-time from the website, xe.com.
+THe rates of the menu items will change according to the language that is selected.

 -----------------